Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB

 Let’s check the Deployment of Software Updates and Patches using Intune and Windows Update for Business.
 You can deploy this policy either to users or device groups.
 Intune has the intelligence to understand the devices assigned to a user using the lookup method.

-Update ring assignment is straightforward, you have to look into the right hand, and you have to select the group to which your windows ten devices are added, and you need to update them.
+The update ring assignment is straightforward.
+You look in the right hand, select the group to which your Windows 10 devices are added, and update them.

-I wanted to update you on all my windows autopilot devices, so I have selected the windows autopilot group.
+I wanted to update you on all my Windows autopilot devices, so I selected the group.

-Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB 1
+Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB - Fig.8

-Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB 2
+Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB – Fig.8

 End User Experience of Intune Patching using WUfB

-In the next window, review all the settings you have configured and click on create.
+In the next window, review your configured settings and click on Create.

-When I check my windows 10 device and window update, I can see the policy are applied, and windows 10 is downloading the update, which is fast,
+When I check my Windows 10 device and window update, I can see the policy is applied, and Windows 10 is downloading the update, which is fast,

-Once it’s installed, I checked in Intune console, and I can see the following dashboard,
+Once it’s installed, I checked in the Intune console, and I can see the following dashboard,

-Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB 3
+Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB - Fig.11

 Manage Windows 10 update rings – Pause Delete Resume Extend